ckan/ckan/doc/getdata.rst

 Introduction
 ============

 'Getdata' is a collection of custom scripts for importing batches of records from a spreadsheet into a CKAN database.
-You customize one for reading/downloading data in the form of CSV or XML and it adds or updates CKAN database records accordingly.
+You customize one for reading/downloading data in the form of CSV or XML (for example) and it adds or updates CKAN database records accordingly.
 Because each one is a custom importer, they can be written to be very flexible and powerful.

 Overview
 ========